-6 What territory's law typically governs the definitive agreements in the context of real-estate business combinations?
-Which courts typically have subject-matter jurisdiction over a real-estate-related business combination?
+6 What territory's law typically governs the definitive agreements in the context of real estate business combinations?
+Which courts typically have subject-matter jurisdiction over a real estate business combination?

-Swiss law usually governs the underlying contracts for the acquisition of real estate because the transfer of the ownership in the underlying asset (ie, in the Swiss real estate or the shares in a Swiss company) and thus the transfer of the rights in rem are subject to Swiss law.
+Swiss law usually governs the underlying contracts for the acquisition of real estate because the transfer of ownership in the underlying asset (ie, the Swiss real estate or the shares in a Swiss company) and thus the transfer of the rights in rem are subject to Swiss law.

-The competent court in first instance generally is the local district court of the relevant canton.
-With an amount in dispute exceeding 100,000 Swiss francs and with the consent of the parties, the mandatory obligation to first attempt conciliation can be waived, and a direct action before the higher court is possible.
+The competent court in the first instance is generally the local district court of the relevant canton.
+If an amount in dispute exceeds 100,000 Swiss francs and, with the consent of the parties, the mandatory obligation to first attempt conciliation can be waived, a direct action before a higher court is possible.
 Some cantons (eg, Zurich, St Gallen, Bern and Aargau) designate the Commercial Court as the first and sole cantonal instance.